-During the year ended June 30, 2019, we received \$3,362,379 in net proceeds from the completion of a registered direct offering by us of common stock and common stock purchase warrants.
-We also received \$720,165 in net proceeds from the exercise and exchange of warrants.
+During the year ended June 30, 2020, we received \$6,583 in net proceeds from the completion of an underwritten public offering by us of common stock, pre-funded warrants, and common stock purchase warrants.
+Additionally, we received \$51 pursuant to the exercise of warrants.

-Liquidity Risk and Capital Expenditure Requirements
+Going Concern and Capital Expenditure Requirements